pycontribs/ruyaml/_doc/basicuse.rst

 in this ``doc`` can be a file pointer (i.e. an object that has the `.read()` method, a string or a ``pathlib.Path()``. `typ='safe'` accomplishes the same as what ``safe_load()`` did before: loading of a document without resolving unknow tags.
+Provide  `pure=True` to enforce using the pure Python implementation (faster C libraries will be used when possible/available)

 Dumping works in the same way::